 Mitrovic’s incredible campaign has seen the Serbian break the division’s all-time goal record, with the 27-year-old having now scored an astonishing 43 goals in just 43 league appearances this season.

 Mitrovic has now scored 81 goals in just 100 league appearances in England’s second tier, having often proven a cut above the Championship during Fulham’s yo-yo existence between the top two divisions in recent seasons.

 His goals this season have propelled the Cottagers back into the top flight as Championship winners and we’ve decided to look back at the most prolific seasons in Championship history.

 Jordan Rhodes – 28 (2012/13)

-Jordan Rhodes was another player who earned his stripes in the lower leagues before earning an opportunity further up the pyramid, bursting onto the scene with a prolific period at League One Huddersfield after failing to make the grade at Ipswich.
+Jordan Rhodes earned his stripes in the lower leagues before making his mark further up the pyramid, bursting onto the scene with a prolific period at League One Huddersfield after failing to make the grade at Ipswich.

 Rhodes fired Huddersfield to promotion to the Championship ahead of the 2012/13 season, but after just two appearances and two goals made an £8m club-record move to a Blackburn side who had just been relegated from the Premier League.

 The Scotland international wasted little time in making an impact at Ewood Park and scored a further 26 league goals for the season despite featuring in a struggling side, finishing as runner-up for the division’s Golden Boot.

 Rhodes reached 20+ league goals in each of the next two seasons for Rovers but was unable to fire the club into promotion contention, Blackburn finishing just outside the play-off places in the following two seasons after a disappointing 17th-placed finish in 2012/13.